pingcap/docs/tiproxy/tiproxy-configuration.md

 #### `addr`

 + Default value: `0.0.0.0:3090`
++ Support hot-reload: no
 + API gateway address.
 You can specify `ip:port`.

 #### `proxy-protocol`

 + Default value: ``
-+ Possible values: `v2`
++ Possible values: ``, `v2`
-+ Enable proxy protocol handling on the port.
-You can specify `v2` to handle proxy protocol version 2. `v1` is not supported.
++ Enable the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) on the port. `v2` indicates using the PROXY protocol version 2, and `` indicates disabling the PROXY protocol.

 ### log